ericchanko/ShowTracker/README.md

-Anime Watchlist Application or AWA for short is a a modern list application made for keeping track of your favourite animes. <br/>
+Showtracker is a a modern list application made for keeping track of your favourite shows. <br/>
 It is currently deployed here: <i>https://acit2911-tp.herokuapp.com/</i>

 In its current state, it offers: